amitsaha/prom-file-sd-config-generator/README.md

 ....
 ```

+## Motivation

-A scenario which motivated this utility is depicted below:
+A scenario which originally motivated this utility is depicted below:

 ![Scenario](./prometheus_sd_config_generator.png)